-Education Changes Life

-All parents want to do their best to prepare their children for a good future and hope that they will succeed in life.
+Education Changes Life All parents want to do their best to prepare their children for a good future and hope that they will succeed in life.
 What are the hopes and expectations of parents and teachers of students with intellectual disabilities (ID)?
 Do only students with good academic results deserve a better chance for education?
 How about the ID students?
 Check out our latest video "Education Changes Life" where ID students, their parents and educators share their stories of fighting for equal access to education while showing us their abilities and potentials.

-EOC on You Tube

 www.youtube.com/user/hkeoc

+- Subscription Form (PDF)

+- Content Page

+- Top

 RACE DISCRIMINATION CASE

 Unlawful Act of Inciting Hatred Through the Internet